evg4b/npm-go-bin/README.md

 Answer the questions to create an initial package.json file

-**Add go-npm dependency**
+**Add npm-go-bin dependency**

 From the directory containing package.json file, do

-`$ npm install @go-task/go-npm --save`
+`$ npm install npm-go-bin --save`

-This will install go-npm under to your package.json file.
-It will also create a `node_modules` directory where the `go-npm` package is downloaded.
+This will install npm-go-bin under to your package.json file.
+It will also create a `node_modules` directory where the `npm-go-bin` package is downloaded.
 You don't need this directory since you are only going to publish the module and not consume it yourself.
 Let's go ahead and delete it.

 `$ rm -r node_modules`

 **Add postinstall and preuninstall scripts**
-Here is the magic: You ask to run `go-npm install` after it completes installing your package.
+Here is the magic: You ask to run `npm-go-bin install` after it completes installing your package.
 This will pull down binaries from Github or Amazon S3 and install in NPM's `bin` directory.
 Binaries under bin directory are immediately available for use in your Terminal.

 Edit `package.json` file and add the following:

 ```
 "scripts": {
-    "postinstall": "go-npm install",
+    "postinstall": "npm-go-bin install",
-    "preuninstall": "go-npm uninstall",
+    "preuninstall": "npm-go-bin uninstall"
 }
 ```

-`go-npm uninstall` simply deletes the binary from `bin` directory before NPM uninstalls your package.
+`npm-go-bin uninstall` simply deletes the binary from `bin` directory before NPM uninstalls your package.

 **Configure your binary path**

-You need to tell `go-npm` where to download the binaries from, and where to install them.
+You need to tell `npm-go-bin` where to download the binaries from, and where to install them.
 Edit `package.json` file and add the following configuration.

 ```
-"goBinary": {
+"go-bin": {
       "name": "command-name",
-      "path": "./bin",
       "url": "https://github.com/user/my-go-package/releases/download/v{{version}}/myGoPackage_{{version}}_{{platform}}_{{arch}}.tar.gz"
+}
 ```

 * *name*: Name of the command users will use to run your binary.